Pamela Krayenbuhl, Ph.D.

 Professor - I am an Assistant Professor in Residence at Northwestern University in Qatar, where I serve on the Communication faculty and teach courses in the "Media Industries and Technology" major.
 I hold a Ph.D. and an M.A. in Screen Cultures from Northwestern University and a dual BA in Rhetoric and Interdisciplinary Studies from UC Berkeley.

-Writer - I am currently working on a few academic articles and beginning the process of producing a book manuscript that expands upon on my dissertation research, as well as a few conference talks and journal articles.
+Writer - I am currently working on a book manuscript that expands upon on my dissertation research, as well as a few conference talks and journal articles.
 My dissertation examined the intersection of dance cultures with commercial film & television cultures in midcentury America, with a particular focus on issues of race and masculinity.
 In the past, I've written essays and given talks on dance, media, and intermediality more generally.

-Dancer & Choreographer - A classically trained ballet dancer, I spent the last four years dancing with and choreographing for Modet Dance Collective, which I co-founded in 2013.
-In Doha, I am serving as choreographer for the in-progress student collaboration "[dis]Connect: An iGeneration Experience."
+Dancer & Choreographer - A classically trained ballet dancer, I have spent the last six years dancing with and choreographing for Modet Dance Collective, which I co-founded in 2013.
+In Doha, I am the faculty advisor for the NU-Q Dance Society.

 (Digital) Archivist - I catalogued the many (500+!) dance films and videos in Chicago Film Archives' vast Ruth Page Collection.
 This exciting collection, which spans 1922-1999, serves as a visual record of Page's long and influential career as a Chicago-based dancer, choreographer, and company director.